daphne-poon/e11code/README.md

 This repository contains code the my robot I built and programmed for my E11 class (Autonomous Vehicles).
 It was written in collaboration with Aditya Khant.

 We built 2 robots - a side robot and a center robot.
 I focussed on the center robot, while Aditya worked on the side robot.

+Edit: we came second in the final competition (we messed up the launch in the final round)!